RaynaArora/RoboFlipper/README.md

 The other files help to set up the simulation environment with the table on which the object is flipped and the object to be flipped.
 For a more detailed explanation on the techniques used along with the calculations to flip the object, read our paper: RoboFlipper.pdf.

-We also include videos of the robot successfully flipping the box and can.
+We also include videos of the robot successfully flipping the box with and without perception.